NCIP/gdc-docs/docs/Data/Bioinformatics_Pipelines/DNA_Seq_Variant_Calling_Pipeline.md

 |score<br>(optional)|A score between 0 and 1000.
 If the track line *useScore* attribute is set to 1 for this annotation data set, the score value will determine the level of gray in which this feature is displayed (higher numbers = darker gray).
 It can be any string. |
 |strand*x*<br>(optional)|Defines the strand for the *x*th end of the feature.
 Either "." (unknown) or "+" or "-". |

 In addition to the above fields, bedtools allows one to add as many additional user-defined fields to the normal, 10-column BEDPE format as necessary.
-These columns are merely “passed through” pairToBed and pairToPair and are not part of any analysis.
-One would use these additional columns to add extra information (e.g., edit distance for each end of an alignment, or “deletion”, “inversion”, etc.) to each BEDPE feature.
+These columns are merely "passed through" pairToBed and pairToPair and are not part of any analysis.
+One would use these additional columns to add extra information (e.g., edit distance for each end of an alignment, or "deletion", "inversion", etc.) to each BEDPE feature.
 <br>

 [**] AscatNGS, originally developed by [Raine *et al* (2016)]( https://doi.org/10.1002/cpbi.17) ([GitHub page](https://github.com/cancerit)), indicates the DNA copy number changes affecting a tumor genome when comparing to a matched normal sample.